 It’s no ordinary meatloaf.
-It takes a little more prep time because of the sofritto base (minced carrots, onions, celery, and garlic), but it is so so worth it!
+It takes a little extra prep time to make the “sofritto” base of minced carrots, onions, celery, and garlic, but it is so so worth it!
 Like a giant Italian meatball, in loaf form.

 Classic Meatloaf Recipe